Limeslade Mystery: The Incident

 On Monday 4 February 1929, on Plunch Lane, in the tiny hamlet of Limeslade on the edge of The Mumbles, Jackson was attacked.

 Just after 10pm, Jackson and her neighbour Olive Dimick were returning from the Tivoli Cinema, having left home together at 6pm.
-Olive has only just said goodbye to Kate when she heard her scream.
+Olive had only just said goodbye to Kate when she heard her scream.
 She went outside and found Kate near the back door of Kate's neighbouring bungalow "Kenilworth", with her husband bent over her.
 She was bleeding from the head and barely conscious.
 They moved her to the back door.
 Olive saw that Tom was in his underwear and told him to get dressed.
 Olive's husband Sydney arrived, as did another neighbour, Rose Gammon.

 Mr Jackson reappeared with clothes on and Mrs Gammon offered to call for a doctor, but he declined saying he would fetch someone if she got worse.
 As Kate was bleeding from the head this was strangely complacent.
 Tom eventually went to another neighbour Mrs Janet Philips and phoned Dr Neil Seddon Taylor of the Mumbles who agreed to come out.
 They met at Boyle's Garage, 100m from their house.
 Tom told Mrs Philips that Kate had recently received threatening letters regarding an embezzlement trial two years previously.

 The doctor arrived and found that Kate's wounds were very serious.
 He shaved back her hair and stitched the more serious wounds.
 She complained that this hurt.
 She did not reply when questioned who did it, but then uttered a single, but inexplicable word: "gorse".
 She repeated this three or four times.